yhlong0/learning/AWS/SAA-C02.md

 2. Can combine with WAF to limit access only to certain IPs and etc.
 3. Price classes provide you an option to lower the prices you pay to deliver content out of Amazon CloudFront.
 Because we charge more where our costs are higher, this means that you pay more to deliver your content with low latency to end-users in some locations.
 Price Classes let you reduce your delivery prices by excluding Amazon CloudFront’s more expensive edge locations from your Amazon CloudFront distribution.
 4. Lambda@Edge runs your code globally at AWS locations close to your users, so you can deliver full-featured, customized content with high performance, and low latency.
 Customize your content delivery, dynamically.
+5. CloudFront Using field-level encryption to help protect sensitive data

-5. **AWS Global Accelerator** is a networking service that helps you improve the availability and performance of the applications that you offer to your global users(e.g. Live sports to global users). **Directing users to different instances of the appp in different regions based on latency.** AWS Global Accelerator is easy to set up, configure, and manage.
+6. **AWS Global Accelerator** is a networking service that helps you improve the availability and performance of the applications that you offer to your global users(e.g. Live sports to global users). **Directing users to different instances of the appp in different regions based on latency.** AWS Global Accelerator is easy to set up, configure, and manage.
 It provides static IP addresses that provide a fixed entry point to your applications and eliminate the complexity of managing specific IP addresses for different AWS Regions and Availability Zones.
 AWS Global Accelerator always routes user traffic to the optimal endpoint based on performance, reacting instantly to changes in application health, your user’s location, and policies that you configure.
 Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP.
 Therefore, this option is correct.
    User -> Edge location -> AWS Global Accelerator -> Endpoint group -> Application Endpoints

 ### Route 53